 - ½ or 1 teaspoon lemon juice or as required

-- 1 tablespoon chopped coriander leaves for garnishing (optional)
+- 1 tablespoon chopped coriander leaves for garnish, optional

-- Pick and rinse the pink lentils (dhuli masoor dal) well.
+- Pick and rinse the red lentils (masoor dal) a few times in water.

-- When the lentils are cooked, beat with a wooden spoon or wired whisk lightly.
+- When the lentils are softened and cooked well, mash lightly with a wooden spoon or whisk lightly with a wired whisk.

-- Keep the cooked pink lentils aside.
-If lentils are not cooked, then add some more water and pressure cook for a few whistles more.
+- Keep the cooked red lentils aside.
+If lentils are undercooked, then add some more water and pressure cook for a few minutes more.

 - In another pan or pot, heat oil.
 Keep the heat to a low.
 Add cumin seeds and fry the cumin seeds till they crackle.

-- Then add onions and fry till they are light golden on low to medium-low heat.
+- Then add onions and sauté stirring often till they are light golden on low to medium-low heat.